 EERIE - E is far and away the most common letter, both in English as a whole and in the sacrosanct Scrabble bag.
 Twelve of the suckers!
 It's easy to end up with a handful.
 "Eerie" will clear much-needed space and open up new plays.
 It also inflects beautifully with EERIER and EERIEST.

 OLIO - "Olio" isn't just a word, it's a reminder: the majority of English words go unsaid and unwritten.
 If you used the word "olio" in an English paper, your teacher might tick off a point or two for unnecessarily flowery prose.
 Thankfully, there's a place for unnecessarily flowery prose.
 Two of them, indeed: silly articles like this, and Scrabble.
 Think "olio" the next time you crack open a book or click on a news article.
-Collect words.
+Find words and collect points.
 It pays, in games and life.